huangbinjie/react-scroll/README.md

 # react-iscroller

-an effective react infinite scroll container. inspired by twitter's [blog](http://itsze.ro/blog/2017/04/09/infinite-list-and-react.html).
+An effective react infinite scroll container. inspired by twitter's [blog](http://itsze.ro/blog/2017/04/09/infinite-list-and-react.html).

 ## Motivation

-As the pwa becomes more popular, the performance and use experience is becoming more important.
-And infinite scroll is almost the most important part in a pwa project.
+As the pwa(progressive web app) becoming more popular, the performance and user experience are more and more important.
+And infinite scroll is almost the most important part within a pwa project.
 But i found the results by searching `react infinite scroller` on github are not my needs.
 Fortunately, I found this article of [twitter](https://medium.com/@paularmstrong/twitter-lite-and-high-performance-react-progressive-web-apps-at-scale-d28a00e780a3) on medium by chance.
 That's i want.
 So I tried to implement one.

 ## Install